digitalocean/k8s-adoption-journey/docs/05-ci-cd/setup-continuous-integration.md

 On each pull request a dedicated workflow is triggered responsible with running automated tests, part of PR validation step.
 Next, manual review is requested by the developer opening the PR.
 Reviewers can be assigned also [automatically](https://docs.github.com/en/organizations/organizing-members-into-teams/managing-code-review-settings-for-your-team#about-auto-assignment).

-!!! note
-    You may need to disable main branch protection temporarily to perform the following steps.

 Follow below steps to configure and enable main branch PR validation workflow provided in this guide:

 1. Clone the `microservices-demo` repository on your local machine, if not already (make sure to replace the `<>` placeholders accordingly):